PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 #### mobileRegistration

-This service is used to register mobile number on PTOY Network (testnet).
+This service is used to register mobile number on PTOYMatrix Network (testnet).

 > Parameters